TheLazySquid/Gimloader/README.md

 Once in the mod menu, you can create or import plugins with the two buttons at the top.
 There are some example plugins [here](/plugins/).

+You can check for updates to the modloader with the update button at the top left.
+If it is the first time you do this, Tampermonkey will ask whether to allow Gimloader to use cross-origin resources.
+Hit "Always allow" so you don't have to do this every time.

 ## Gimhook Compatibility

 Gimloader has a polyfill to allow for Gimhook mods to work with it.
 If you have a Gimhook mod that doesn't work with Gimloader, please open an issue.